-Published: March 12, 2020; Last Updated: March 23, 2020
+Published: March 12, 2020; Last Updated: May 11, 2020

 New Century Health is closely monitoring the outbreak and spread of Coronavirus Disease 2019 (COVID-19).
 Declared a global pandemic by the World Health Organization and a national emergency under the Stafford Act, the virus may pose a more serious risk to individuals with underlying illnesses, such as cardiovascular disease and cancer.
 This Resource Center was created to support your efforts to protect the health of the public, patients, physicians and other staff members with resources from federal agencies, as well as professional societies in our partners’ fields of oncology and cardiology.

 We encourage you to frequently check these resources to ensure you have the most up-to-date guidance.
 You should also be aware of announcements, legal requirements and guidance issued by your state and locality, as they may vary.